 My primary research interests include biodiversity, entomology, community ecology, restoration ecology, agroecology, and community engagement.
-My current research examines the role of ants as indicators of restoration success and regulators of biodiversity in above and belowground systems.
-I am currently studying mites that use ants for dispersal because it allows me to ask questions spanning multiple hierarchical levels including: host, colony, colony neighborhood, patch, and landscape levels.
-I am involved in several ongoing, collaborative projects including: 1) effects of an invasive shrub (Amur honeysuckle) and deer on ant biodiversity, 2) ant diversity and function in crop fields and temperate tree canopies, 3) historical and future shifts in lady beetle communities due to climate change, 4) elevation gradients and ant diversity in Costa Rica, 5) mite communities associated with an invasive ant and termites in North Carolina and Japan, and 6) a citizen science biodiversity and invasive species monitoring project in Daniel Boone National Forest (KY, TN).
-Originally from Ohio, I am excited to join the faculty at UNCP and look forward to working with a whole new diversity of insects and ecosystems in North Carolina.
+Two areas of research that I am currently working on include the role of habitat enhancement on pollinator diversity (bees, butterflies, hoverflies) and the role of ants as indicators of restoration success and regulators of biodiversity in above- and belowground systems.
+I also study mites that use ants for dispersal because it allows me to ask questions spanning multiple hierarchical levels including: host, colony, colony neighborhood, patch, and landscape levels.
+I am involved in several ongoing, collaborative projects including: 1) pollinator gardens and their effects on pollinator communities, 2) flower preference and use by pollinators, 3) effects of an invasive shrub and deer on ant biodiversity, 4) the role of plant diversity and structure on ant biodiversity, 5) effects of fire ants on above- and belowground systems, and 6) pest and disease management in organic crops.
 I welcome undergraduates into my lab who are also interested in the ecology of “the little things that run the world.”

 Conservation Biology and Invasive Species

 During a brief research sabbatical in the Corbin Jones Lab (UNC Chapel Hill), I began exploring trophic effects and prey choice by way of next-generation sequencing, a powerful genomics technology that can detect DNA in partially digested prey.
 Trophic effects are likely to be complex; fire ants may function simultaneously as predators, herbivores, and scavengers, and both consume and compete with species across multiple trophic levels.
-Using field and laboratory approaches, collaborators and I plan to test hypotheses that fire ants are drivers of ecosystem change, given their effects on belowground and aboveground processes.
+Using field and laboratory approaches, collaborators and I are testing hypotheses about mutualism between fire ants and sap-feeding insects, while documenting the insect diversity of longleaf pine savannas.

 I have mentored several undergraduate researchers, and I encourage highly motivated students to join me in asking really cool questions about fire ants.
 I have opportunities for students to do floristic research and to undertake phylogenetic studies.